Calling JavaScript from Java

 • paramSignature: JNI parameter signature (see next page)

-• Format for instance methods
+• args: argument names - Format for instance methods

 – this.@className::methodName(paramSignature)(args)